-XDB Variable Identifier WDB Equivalent Meaning var var Search for var class::var class::var Search class for var (bug: not yet) [[class]::]proc:[class::]var proc::var Search proc for var (static variables only) [[class]::]proc:depth:[class: :No equivalent Search $proc$ for depth on stack . (dot) Empty string; for example, p is the equivalent of Shorthand for last thing you looked at :var or ::var p . :: var to distinguish a Search for global variable only · vai 01 · · · vai global from a local vari- Scaren for grobal variable only able with same name
+XDB Variable Identifier WDB Equivalent Meaning var var Search for var class::var class::var Search class for var (bug: not yet) [[class]::]proc:[class::]var proc::var Search proc for var (static variables only) [[class]::]proc:depth:[class: :No equivalent Search $proc$ for depth on stack . (dot) Empty string; for example, p is the equivalent of Shorthand for last thing you looked at :var or ::var p . ::var to distinguish a global from a local vari- able with same name Search for global variable only